yaagmurss/Automation-Developer-Professional-Training/README.md

 6) UI Automation With Studio
 7) UI Automation with the Modern Experience in Studio
 8) Excel Automation with the Modern Experience in Studio

+# Automation Developer Associate Training

+9) Data Manipulation with Strings in Studio
+10) Data Manipulation with Lists and Dictionaries in Studio